yabinmeng/nosqlbench-build-docs/site/content/contributing/how-tos/make-a-pull-request.md

 ## Iterate
    1. resolve conversations or issues
    2. repush and ask for review
-      - You are done with this phase once your PR is green, changes have been approved by reviewers, and there are no unresolved issues.
+      - You are done with this step once your PR is green, changes have been approved by reviewers, and there are no unresolved issues.

 ## Merge